 8.1 Random access preamble

-Physical random access procedure for a UE is triggered upon request of a PRACH transmission by higher layers or by a PDCCH order for a cell.
+Physical random access procedure for a UE is triggered upon request of a PRACH transmission by higher layers or by a PDCCH order or LTM Cell Switch Command MAC CE in clause 6.1.3.75 [11, TS 38.321] for a cell.
 A configuration by higher layers for a PRACH transmission includes the following:

 - A configuration for PRACH transmission on the cell [4, TS 38.211].